yutao-li/yutao-li.github.io/_posts/2025-08-27-learnings-from-mit-6-824.md

 layout: post
 title: Learnings from MIT 6.824
 date: 2025-08-27 20:54 -0700
-description: MIT 6.824 lab review
+description: MIT 6.824 lab review (2024 version)
 ---

 Over the past few months, I’ve been intermittently working on the lab assignments for MIT 6.824.
 I had anticipated a lengthy debugging process, but to my surprise, the reality was quite different.
 I spent a total of 10-20 hours debugging all the labs, a remarkably smooth experience.
 The bulk of my time was dedicated to contemplating the myriad edge cases that arise during implementation, each demanding meticulous handling of event sequences.
 I found myself poring over the Raft paper on multiple occasions.
 Its dense, precise language is laden with profound insights that required my full attention to implement correctly.
 Personally, I consider 6.824 one of the best coding projects for diving deep into distributed systems (particularly the Lab 5 challenges).
 In this post, I’d like to share some of the heuristics I developed along the way.